UNCLASSIFIED (U)

 (5) The extent to which the public may participate in the meeting, either orally or in writing; and

-(6) The name and telephone number of an individual to whom inquiries may be directed, including arrangements for those attending if the meeting is in a secure building.
+(6) The name and telephone number of an individual to whom inquiries may be directed, including arrangements for those attending if the meeting is in a secure building or if there are individuals in need of reasonable accommodations.

 b.
 A notice announcing a closed meeting must state: